PrincetonPoh/esc-project/README.md

 Branches of note:

-- `online`: all API changed to ddns url used for hosting
+- `online`: all APIs changed to ddns url used for hosting
 - `backendPrinceton`: development branch for backend